 Involve, Support, Thrive

-IANZ was set up by government statue to fulfil this function, serving a wide range of sectors throughout New Zealand.
-Its client include organisations that provide chemical and biological laboratory services for diverse industry specialties including the food, agricultural and associated industries, biotechnology and chemical industries, health and environmental protection sectors, and many others.
+IANZ was set up by government statute to fulfil this function, servicing a wide range of sectors throughout New Zealand.
+Its clients include organisations that provide chemical and biological laboratory services for diverse industry specialties including the food, agricultural and associated industries, biotechnology and chemical industries, health and environmental protection sectors, and many others.
 In particular, they have a major regulatory focus in their dairy, meat and drinking water testing programmes.
 IANZ enjoys wide national and international recognition for the quality and integrity of its services.

 The role will involve leading assessments of the quality and technical management systems in a broad range of organisations that provide these laboratory services throughout New Zealand.
 Full and sustained training for the role will be given over an initial six month period.

 The appointee will be largely autonomous in organising their own workload and can expect the role to cover a wide range of disciplines within this programme.

 You can apply here: